-The progression from one chord to another is the harmonic bedrock of music.
+Chord progressions – the movement from one chord to another – is the harmonic bedrock of music.

 Some genres such as the blues are even defined by their characteristic progressions, while hip-hop, and drum’n’bass are notable for their lack of harmonic movement.